DevFabrizio/Fabrizio-Project-Five/README2.md

 #### Regression Model

 * We want an ML model to predict sale price for the inherited houses.
 The target variable is a continous number.
-* The objective is to provide the customer with a price which will maximize her profit for the properties in her possession
+* The objective is to provide the customer with a price which will maximize her profit for the properties in her possession.
+* The target variable is the Sale Price
 * The model success metrics are
   * At least 0.75 for R2 score, on train and test set
   * The ML model is considered a failure if:
         * The perfomance for the R2 score is not met.
-* The output is defined as a continuous value for tenure in months.
-It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
-If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).
+* The output will be a continuous value corresponding to the price for the given property.
+We are going to run the prediction in the app for Lydia, but she will be able to also input new data and get a prediction of any new property she might acquire in the future.
-* Heuristics: Due to the complexity of the task, a heuristic method for determining a price for the customer properties would be inefficient and definitely closer to guessworl.
+* Heuristics: Due to the complexity of the task, a heuristic method for determining a price for the customer properties would be inefficient and definitely closer to guesswork.
 * The training data to fit the model comes from a public dataset.

 ## Dashboard Design (Streamlit App User Interface)